What are Spring and Spring Boot in Java?

 for common web technologies like REST and JSON.

-Differences Between Spring and Spring Boot in Java App develpment
+Differences Between Spring and Spring Boot in Java App development

 One